jkawamoto/gii/README.md

 [![Release](https://img.shields.io/badge/release-0.1.2-lightgrey.svg)](https://github.com/jkawamoto/gii/releases/tag/v0.1.2)
 [![Japanese](https://img.shields.io/badge/qiita-%E6%97%A5%E6%9C%AC%E8%AA%9E-brightgreen.svg)](http://qiita.com/jkawamoto/items/e9d135e974a44dade715)

-Set repositories which doesn't belong golang project to .goimportsignore.
+Add not [Go](https://golang.org/) project repositories to `.goimportsignore`.

-When you employ go-style directory tree[^1] to maintain all projects even if such projects are not written in golang, your `$GOPATH/src` has too many repositories and it makes `goimports` slower.
+When you employ go-style directory tree[^1] to maintain all repositories on your local environment, your `$GOPATH/src` might have many repositories even if they aren't written in Go, and hence `goimports` becomes slower.

-`gii` lists up repositories which doesn't belong to golang projects from your `$GOPATH/src` and writes them to `.goimportsignore`, so that `goimports` doesn't search such repositories.
+`gii` lists up repositories which aren't Go projects from your `$GOPATH/src` and writes them to `.goimportsignore` so that `goimports` can ignore those repositories.

 [^1]: http://weblog.bulknews.net/post/89635306479/ghq-pecopercol

 ## Usage
-Run just `gii` if `$GOPATH` is set.
+Run just `gii` if environment variable `$GOPATH` is defined.
 If you want to use another root path, use `--gopath` flag.

-`gii` appends paths of repositories which doesn't belong to golang projects, and aren't appeared `$GOPAH/.goimportsignore` already.
+`gii` appends paths of repositories which aren't Go projects but haven't been added in `$GOPAH/.goimportsignore` yet.
-To delete added paths, please edit `$GOPAH/.goimportsignore` manually.
+To delete paths from `.goimportsignore`, edit that file manually.

 Here is the help text of `gii`:
 ~~~